COHRINT/Robot-Setup/README.md

 # cohrint_turtlebot

 ## Cooperative Human Robotics Intelligence Lab Turtlebot Management Repo
-This repository aims to centralize cohrint's odroids' software.
-It contains setup instructions for making a new robot (Robot Setup Section) and one repository for distributing and tracking all relevant files across odroids (Odroid File Tracking).
+This repository aims to centralize cohrint's odroid software.
+It contains setup instructions for making a new robot (Robot Setup) and serves as one repository for distributing and tracking all experiment relevant files across odroids (Odroid File Tracking).

 ###  Robot Setup